slsawhney/job-portal/README.md

-1. The page should provide a home page which show a list of all available jobs and relevant information for the job and search inputs to be able to search for a job title or a location or other filtering options The data (jobs, company) and the searches should be stored in the database
+1. The page should provide a home page which show a list of all available jobs and relevant information for the job and search inputs to be able to search for a job title or a location or other filtering options The data (jobs, company) and the searches should be stored in the database.

 2. A link to a second page on which new jobs can be entered should exist.
 Only registered users should be able to add new jobs with all the necessary data